steadfastengineering/llm_test_proctor/README.md

     ]
 }

-generate 20 multiple choice questions using this JSON format on only topic of <your_topic_here>.
+generate 20 multiple choice questions using this JSON format on only the topic of <your_topic_here>.
 ```

 ## License